-Before using the shore power socket of a quay, you must check it is operated under a 32 Ah current.
+Before using the shore power socket, imperatively check the shore power is 32 Ah.

-Never let the end of the boat / shore supply cable hang in the water; the result may be an electric field liable to hurt or kill the swimmers nearby.
+Never let the end of the boat / shore supply cable hang in the water; the result may be an electric field liable to hurt or kill the swimmers nearby. • GENERATOR